tomkarsten/deeply-ch-blog/content/blog/df-how-backpropagation-works/index.md

 $$h(g(f(2)))'=1*6x*3=18*x=36$$

 ## What's next?
-Actually, backpropagation refers only to the method for computing individual weight contributions (*gradients* mathematically).
+Actually, backpropagation refers only to the method for computing individual weight contributions.

 Further algorithms are needed to perform the actual weight adjustments.
 Among the most prominent are: *Stochastic Gradient Descent*, *Momentum*, *Adagrad* and *RMSProp*.